turtler12/Muon/README.md

 ## Usage

+Muon is be used to optimize only the internal >= 2D parameters of the network.
+The embedding, lm_head, and any <2D parameters must be optimized using a different backup optimizer.
+Muon provides two ways to accomplish this.

 Training a language model?
 Then option 1 will be fine.

 Training anything else?
 Use option 2 so that Muon explicitly knows about your classifier head.